 New Zealand’s inflation

-New Zealand inflation has hit its highest rate in over 30 years sitting at 5.9%, and these price increases are widespread across many industries.
+New Zealand inflation has hit its highest rate in over 30 years currently sitting at 7.3%, and these price increases are widespread across many industries.
 And it doesn’t stop in New Zealand.
 Many countries are experiencing their highest inflation rates in decades due to recent global events.
 New Zealand’s inflation is higher than some other nations in the OECD due to our location for international transportation and also our government’s methods of stimulus to the economy of spending or large capital infrastructure projects and social services spending.